SmogDr/edar_coursebook/docs/03-rprog2.md

 ## Objectives

-This Chapter is designed around the following learning objectives.
-Upon completing this Chapter, you should be able to:
+This chapter is designed around the following learning objectives.
+Upon completing this chapter, you should be able to:

 - Recognize what a flat file is and how it differs from data stored in a binary file format
 - Distinguish between delimited and fixed width formats for flat files
 - Identify the delimiter in a delimited file
 - Describe a working directory
 - Demonstrate how to read in different types of flat files
-- Demonstrate how to read in a few types of binary files (Matlab, Excel)
+- Demonstrate how to read in a few types of binary files (e.g., Matlab, Excel)
 - Recognize the difference between relative and absolute file pathnames
 - Describe the basics of your computer's directory structure
 - Reference files in different locations in your directory structure using relative and absolute pathnames
-- Apply the basic `dplyr` functions `rename`, `select`, `mutate`, `slice`, `filter`, and `arrange` to work with data in a dataframe object
+- Apply the basic `dplyr` functions (e.g., `rename()`, `select()`, `mutate()`, `slice()`, `filter()`, and `arrange()`) to work with data in a dataframe object
 - Define a logical operator and know the R syntax for common logical operators
-- Apply logical operators in conjunction with `dplyr`'s `filter` function to create subsets of a dataframe based on logical conditions
+- Apply logical operators in conjunction with `dplyr`'s `filter()` function to create subsets of a dataframe based on logical conditions
-- Apply a sequence of `dplyr` functions to a dataframe using piping
+- Apply a sequence of `dplyr` functions to a dataframe using piping (`%>%`)

 ## Overview

 There are four basic steps you will often repeat as you prepare to analyze data in R:

-1. Identify where the data is (If it's on your computer, which directory?
-If it's online, what's the url?)
+1. Identify the location of the data.
+If it's on your computer, which directory?
+If it's online, what's the link?
-2. Read data into R (e.g., `read_delim`, `read_csv` from the `readr` package)
+2. Read data into R (e.g., using a function like `read_delim()` or `read_csv()`
-using the file path you figured out in step 1
+from the `readr` package) using the file path you figured out in step 1
-3. Check to make sure the data came in correctly (`dim`, `head`, `tail`, `str`)
+3. Check to make sure the data came in correctly using `dim`, `head`, `tail`, `str`)
 4. Clean the data up

-In this chapter, I'll go basics for each of these steps, as well as dive a bit deeper into some related topics you should learn now to make your life easier as you get started using R for data analysis.
+In this chapter, I'll go over the basics for each of these steps and dive a bit deeper into some related topics you should learn now to make your life easier as you get started using R for data analysis.

 ## Reading data into R

 Data comes in files of all shapes and sizes.
-R has the capability to read data in from many of these, even proprietary files for other software (e.g., Excel and Matlab files).
-As a small sample, here are some of the types of data files that R can read and work with:
+R has the capability to import data from many of these, even proprietary files for other software.
+Here are some of the types of data files that R can read and work with:

 - Flat files (much more about these in just a minute)
-- Files from other software packages (Matlab, SAS, Excel)
+- Files from other software packages such as MATLAB or Excel
-- Tables on webpages (e.g., the table on ebola outbreaks near the end of [this Wikipedia page](http://en.wikipedia.org/wiki/Ebola_virus_epidemic_in_West_Africa))
+- Tables on webpages (e.g., the table on Ebola outbreaks near the end of [this Wikipedia page](http://en.wikipedia.org/wiki/Ebola_virus_epidemic_in_West_Africa))
 - Data in a database (e.g., MySQL, Oracle)